 Bill Protection is a feature that helps customers save money by allowing customers to pay for only the data they use.

 According to their site, the average customer pays around $25 a month.
-Their straightforward plan allows you to share your minutes, text and data by adding a line for $15 per month.
+Their straightforward plan allows you to share your minutes, text and data when you add a line.